 Beginner Tips for Starting Seeds

-Last year I planted tomato seeds in my greenhouse during the winter months that I was able to transplant directly into my garden.
-It worked so well, that I decided to try again this year on a bigger scale.
+One year I planted tomato seeds in my greenhouse during the winter months that I was able to transplant directly into my garden.
+This year, I am planting a few more seeds under grow lights in the basement to see what will germinate and be ready for gardening season.
 I’m still learning the process of planning, planting, and transplanting but I wanted to share some tips with you so you can join me in this planting journey and start planting seeds now.

 This post includes affiliate links.
 Some products were received to facilitate this post.